Breaking through the noise: Federal food policy, local impact

 Listed in roughly reverse-chronological order.

-U.S. House budget proposed new and increased taxes on the nonprofit sector
+New and increased taxes on the nonprofit sector not passed

-The House budget relies on nearly $50 billion in new and increased taxes on nonprofits (like Spoonfuls and many of our community-based partners) to pay for proposed tax cuts.
+The 2025 proposed House budget included nearly $50 billion in new and increased taxes on nonprofits (like Spoonfuls and many of our community-based partners) and foundations that financially support those same nonprofits to pay for their proposed tax cuts.
+These provisions did not pass as they were pulled from the final federal budget.

-Why this matters: If this budget is ultimately passed, money currently supporting public health and safety, housing, food security, and more would instead be redirected to the U.S. Treasury at a time when more people are more reliant on these programs.
+Why this matters: This is a win for the nonprofits – and an example of what advocacy can do.
+If this budget had passed as drafted, money currently supporting public health and safety, housing, food security, and more would have instead been redirected to the U.S. Treasury at a time when more people are more reliant on these programs.
 In addition, with uncertain economic forecasting, fundraising has taken a hit across the sector.
-All of this is devastating for our industry and, more than that, people who benefit from various social services.
-Additional reading here and here.
+All of this would have compounded challenges for our industry and, more than that, for people who benefit from various social services.

 USDA funding cuts impacting food banks and food bank-supported programs